BrianZenhom/BrianZenhom/README.md

 **`Digital Craftsman (FullStack Dev - Designer)`**
 <br/>

 I'm building my version of user-friendly front and backend services, improving my skills one character at a time.
-Been a graphic designer for 10+ years, dove deep into web developing for the past 2+ years.
+Been a graphic designer for 10+ years and dove into web developing for the past 2+ years.

 <br/>